Seferyan Efendi Explained

 In 1882, he returned to academic life and worked at the Imperial School of Medicine.
 During his tenure, he created an extensive collection of translated works from French.
 He took part in the reformation of the school curriculum and public health services.
 He developed an emergency program against epidemics, particularly against cholera outbreaks.
 He was not popular among students for his strict tutelage style.
 And a dispute with Austrian academician Josef Hyrtl damaged his reputation.
 He falsely claimed that Hyrtl's technique on corrosion casting led to faulty models.
 In 1889, he was accused of embezzlement of university funds.
 Although a subsequent investigation cleared him of charges, Seferyan decided to step aside, possibly due to old age.

 In 1890, Seferyan retired from the profession and settled in the countryside in Smyrna.
 From this point on, there is a lack of detail about his later years.
 In his memoirs, he mentions that he was living under handsome conditions and that he had 7 children, of whom 2 died during birth.
-On 30 May 1899, he passed away of natural causes.
+On 30 May 1899, he died of natural causes.

 Legacy

-Seferyan's life story is virtually omitted from the records of Turkish official historiography.
+Seferyan's life story is generally omitted from the records of Turkish official historiography.
 Turkish nationalist historians, believing that an Armenian Christian could not contribute positively to the Ottoman society, decided to completely ignore his deeds.
 According to liberal Turkish historian Halil Berktay, acknowledging that a non-Muslim could contribute to the Ottoman state contradicted the exclusionist idea that Armenians were enduring rebellious elements who conspired with European imperialist powers.
 The main source for Seferyan's biography originates from the Ottoman statesman Reshid Akif's 1919 book titled Seferyan Efendi: His public and private life.
 Reshid Akif himself took part in the post-WWI government and gave testimony about the mass killing of Armenians.
 With the proclamation of the Republic in 1923, the book was no longer in print, and with the 1980 coup d'etat, it was officially banned.
 Modern scholars consider this act of censorship as a part of the denial of Armenian genocide.[1]

 Works